Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 npm install
 npm run build
 ```
-I use windows, so the compilation looks as follows on my machine
+I use Windows, so the compilation looks as follows on my machine

 <resolved-image source='/images/fable/compile.gif' />